HOGENT-Web/csharp/chapters/06/slides/presentation.md

 }
 ```

-> The parameter will be filled in and can be used in the `IProductService.GetDetalAsync(Id)`
+> The parameter will be filled in and can be used in the `IProductService.GetDetailAsync(Id)`

 ---
 ### Product Detail